aces-aswf/aces/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-The Academy Color Encoding System (ACES) is a framework for interchanging digital image files, managing color workflows and creating masters for delivery and archiving.
-ACES is designed to unify color management across the entire imaging chain, including capture, postproduction, distribution, and preservation, so that images look consistent and creative intent is maintained.
+## Introduction

+The Academy Color Encoding System (ACES) started as an initative led by the Academy of Motion Picture Arts and Sciences to establish a unified, device-independent system for managing color throughout motion picture production.
+It has found usage in motion pictures, television, animation, VFX, gaming, immersive media, and related fields.
+The project’s mission is to enable predictable, high-quality color reproduction across diverse workflows and technologies, preserving creative intent while supporting interoperability, archival needs, and future innovation.

+## ACES Project Mission

+The Academy Color Encoding System (ACES) aims to provide a standardized, device-independent, and future-proof system for managing color throughout a production pipeline.

+ACES aims to:

+- define and maintain open, standardized encodings and transforms for color management
+- provide a robust framework to support production, post-production, distribution, and archiving
+- ensure compatibility with emerging imaging technologies, including high dynamic range and wide color gamut
+- enable consistent color reproduction from image capture through editing, VFX, grading, mastering, and archiving, regardless of hardware or workflow
+- support long-term archiving of motion picture assets in a format that can be faithfully re-rendered on future display technologies
+- promote wide industry adoption
+- foster a healthy and active community

+## ACES Components

 This repository provides a structured and organized way to track and manage different versions of ACES, along with their associated modular components,